zadokdaniel/HackerU-NodeMongoose-myRestAPI/README.md

 - import mongoose
 - create and export a card model using mongoose schema
 - create and export a validation function using @hapi/joi

+# 13: card routes

+- create new route at /api/cards
+- create route module for cards at /routes/card.js